 - Apartment occupiers confirm that neither a confirmed case nor a close contact will be present during the inspection and

-- Apartment occupiers confirm that any persons regularly residing or present in the apartment and previously diagnosed with coronavirus have been cleared by the Department of Health and Human Services for at least 14 days
+- Apartment occupiers confirm that any persons regularly residing or present in the apartment and previously diagnosed with coronavirus (COVID-19) have been cleared by the Department of Health and Human Services for at least 14 days

 All persons entering common or private property must follow all necessary safety precautions including wearing and proper disposal appropriate personal protective equipment (PPE).

-Cladding Safety Victoria requires site managers to exercise constant vigilance with respect to any suspected cases of coronavirus on any cladding rectification site.
-Cladding Safety Victoria must be informed of any suspected coronavirus cases immediately.
+Cladding Safety Victoria requires site managers to exercise constant vigilance with respect to any suspected cases of coronavirus (COVID-19) on any cladding rectification site.
+Cladding Safety Victoria must be informed of any suspected coronavirus (COVID-19) cases immediately.